Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Sleeping Bear Dunes National Lakeshore

-Named the “Most Beautiful Place in America” by Good Morning America, Sleeping Bear Dunes National Lakeshore is an absolute must on any Lake Michigan travel bucket list.
-You’ll find 35 miles of pristine, sandy beaches, towering dunes that climb 450 feet above the lake, wooded trails through lofty hardwood forests, and water so blue it looks Caribbean.
+Named the “Most Beautiful Place in America” by Good Morning America, Sleeping Bear Dunes National Lakeshore is a must on any Lake Michigan bucket list.
+You’ll find 35 miles of pristine sandy beaches, towering dunes that climb 450 feet above the lake, wooded trails through hardwood forests, and water so blue it looks Caribbean.

-Use our guide to the town of Empire and our guide to nearby Glen Arbor to plan your time in these special Lake Michigan beach towns.
-Don’t miss the Pierce Stocking Scenic Drive or the Dune Climb—both are iconic Sleeping Bear experiences.
+Use our guide to the town of Empire and our guide to nearby Glen Arbor to plan your time.
+Don’t miss the Pierce Stocking Scenic Drive or the Dune Climb — both are iconic Sleeping Bear experiences.

 📍 Sleeping Bear Dunes Quick Facts